 During John, Paul, George, and Ringo’s first stay in Bournemouth, they released their third single, She Loves You, which stayed in the charts for 31 weeks, returning to number one when the group arrived back in November, 1963.

-The rather stuffy, British establishment, at that time, found the refrain “yeah, yeah, yeah” controversial.
-National radio in the form of the BBC broadcast the single, but in some quarters it was seen to hail the collapse of civilised society”.
+yeah, yeah” controversial.
+National radio in the form of the BBC broadcast the single, but in some quarters it was seen to “hail the collapse of civilised society”.

 Some critics panned the song, dismissing the “yeah, yeah, yeah,’’ as “uncouth slang from a fad band’’, however, the “yeahs’’ were to have a great effect on The Beatles’ image.
 Indeed, in some parts of Europe, it was said, they became known as the Yeah-Yeahs.